gevirank/gevir/README.md

 python export_data.py
 ```

-**Note**: Individual operations can be enabled/disabled via comments in the _main_ method of all scripts, check them before performing the analysis.
+**Note**: Individual operations can be enabled/disabled via comments in the _main_ method in all scripts, check them before performing the analysis.

 ### Code Description